-- Start up the EXPLORER 500.
+- 1. Start up the EXPLORER 500.
 For further information, see Getting started on page 11. - 2.
 Turn on Bluetooth on your Bluetooth device and place it close to the EXPLORER 500. - 3.
-On your Bluetooth device, search for new devices and select the EXPLORER 500 when it is found. - The default Bluetooth name of the EXPLORER 500 is EXPLORER 500.
+On your Bluetooth device, search for new devices and select the EXPLORER 500 when it is found.

-If there is more than one EXPLORER 500 in the list, you can use the MAC address. - If there is more than one EXPLORER 500 in the list, you can use the MAC address to locate the correct one.
-To see the MAC address of your EXPLORER 500, enter the display menu system and select PROPERTIES > TERMINAL > HARDWARE > MAC. - 4.
-On your Bluetooth device, enter the passkey of your EXPLORER 500.
+The default Bluetooth name of the EXPLORER 500 is EXPLORER 500.
+If there is more than one EXPLORER 500 in the list, you can use the MAC address to locate the correct one.
+To see the MAC address of your EXPLORER 500, enter the display menu system and select PROPERTIES > TERMINAL > HARDWARE > MAC.

+4. On your Bluetooth device, enter the passkey of your EXPLORER 500.
 The default passkey is the serial number of your EXPLORER 500.
 To see the serial number, look at the label on the back of your EXPLORER 500, or enter the menu system and select PROPERTIES > TERMINAL > HARDWARE > UNIT SER.
 NO.